AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 The Greeks responded by forming an alliance of city-states and assembling a fleet to meet the Persian navy at the Battle of Salamis.
 The Battle of Salamis was a decisive victory for the Greeks, marking the turning point in the war.

-Xerxes was so demoralized by his defeat at Salamis that he retreated back to Persia, leaving his army behind.
-The Greeks eventually defeated the remaining Persian forces, and the Persian invasion of Greece was defeated.
+Xerxes was so demoralized by his defeat at Salamis that he retreated to Persia, leaving his army behind.
+The Greeks eventually defeated the remaining Persian forces, ending the Persian invasion of Greece.

 The Battle of Salamis was one of the most important battles in Greek history.
 It was a victory for freedom and democracy over tyranny and oppression.
-It also showed the world that even the smallest of armies can defeat a much larger force if they are willing to fight for what they believe in.
+It also demonstrated that even the smallest of armies can defeat a much larger force if they are willing to fight for what they believe in.

 The Greek and Persian fleets faced each other in the narrow straits of Salamis.
 The Greeks were outnumbered, but they were determined to fight.